 I’ve done this more times than I can remember, and it sucks.
 But such is the nature of Hollywood’s chew-’em-up-and-spit-’em-out culture, where the crew always pays the heaviest price for everybody else’s mistakes.

 It’ll be easy for me to wrap before midnight on Friday, because I’ll be rigging the stage as we push the big rock up the steep hill once again to get my little cable sit-com prepped for another season.
 My work day will be over long before the witching hour.
 It will be a much tougher call for crews of episodics, and I suspect many will end up working deep into Saturday.
-But as the crew of the A&E show “Longmire” recently found out, the cost of pushing crews so hard can be death.
+But as the crew of the A&E show “Longmire” recently found out, the cost of pushing crews so hard can bedeath.

-Haskell has been beating the drum for his "12 On, 12 Off" campaign for several years now (12 hours of work followed by 12 hours of rest), and it's a lesson Hollywood should have learned a long time ago.
+Haskell has been beating the drum for his "12 On, 12 Off" campaign for several years now (12 hours of work followed by 12 hours of rest), and it's a lesson Hollywood should havelearneda long time ago.
 Unfortunately, the powers-that-be in this town have never been interested in anything that might slow the pace of production.
 The sanctity of the budget remains their one true God, and until that changes, hard-working crew members will continue to die, one by one, on the deadly Fraterday drive home.

 Although I'm not optimistic that Haskell's latest effort will make any difference, I really wish the producers (and their corporate overlords) would learn to pay attention to something beyond a show's budgetary bottom-line.
 I hope they finally listen this time, and acknowledge the value of allowing their crews to wrap by midnight on Friday.
+Enough is enough.

 No comments: